YashDThapliyal/CalCentralGradeHider/README.md

 3. Enable **Developer mode** (top right)
 4. Click **Load unpacked** and select the folder

+### How It Works

+The extension uses a MutationObserver to detect when grade elements load on the page, then automatically applies a blur filter.
+Users can toggle the blur state using either the visual button or keyboard shortcut.

+### Privacy

+This extension runs entirely in your browser and doesn't collect or transmit any data.
+All functionality is local to your device.

 ---

 This project is not affiliated with UC Berkeley or CalCentral.